In The News

 We “sat in” this class as the original cohort seamlessly transitioned from in-person to online classes.

-Then we saw the practice work again as a new online-only cohort was recruited, lent Chromebooks as needed, and went into action.
+Then we saw the practice work again as a new online-only class was recruited, they were lent Chromebooks as needed, and went into action.
 Interestingly, the Zoom format also allowed for a sign language interpreter for one of the newly recruited students.
-I also convened multiple Zoom classes with our students to practice using Zoom prior to a full push for distance learning.
+I convened multiple Zoom classes with our students to practice using Zoom prior to a full push for distance learning.

 Planning: A staff member and this group of distance learning teachers spent about two weeks in April preparing class titles, days, times, and lesson plans.
 Rather than following our standard basic computer skills and workforce skills curricula, the eleven classes created all reflect the personal skills and interests of the brave volunteer teachers willing to teach.